My name is Darren & I am your Excellent Local Manual Guildford Driving Instructor with Excellent a 5* Reviews.

 Let my Success Speak for itself, please see how good I am by reading all my Reviews from all my Passed Pupils Please Click Here

-I teach in & around Guildford & I Offer Excellent Value for Money + all of my Driving Lessons in Guildford are of the Highest Standard.
+I teach in Guildford & I offer you Excellent Value for Money + all of my Driving Lessons in Guildford are of the Highest Standard.

-Whether you are a Beginner, Novice, Experienced Driver or you might have failed a pervious Driving Test & need just need a little Help?
+Whether you are a Beginner, Novice, Experienced Driver, or you have failed a previous Driving Test & need just need a little Help?

-Please Contact me today with any Questions!
-Phone Number: 07515 730070 or my Email Address: email@example.com No Question is too small.
+Please contact me with any questions!
+Phone Number: 07515 730070 or my Email Address: firstname.lastname@example.org No Question is too small.

 Before you can take your driving test, you need to pass your theory test.
-It’s a really important part as when you get to your practical test, you’ll need to show that you can use what you learn for this test when you’re driving on the road.
+It’s a really important part as when you get to your driving test, you’ll need to show that you can use what you learn for this test when you’re driving on the road.
 The car theory test costs £23.00 and it’s vital to prepare for your theory test as there’s a lot to learn.
-The better prepared you are, the more likely you are to pass, which will save you the time and money.
-There are 2 parts to the test part 1 = the multiple choice part 2 = the hazard perception.
-The multiple choice test covers the following topics alertness, attitude, safety and your vehicle, safety margins, hazard awareness, vulnerable road users, other types of vehicle, road conditions and vehicle handling, motorway driving, rules of the road, road and traffic signs, essential documents, incidents, accidents and emergencies.
+The better prepared you are, the more likely you are to pass, which will save you time and money.
+There are 2 parts to the test part 1 = the multiple-choice part 2 = the hazard perception.
+The multiple-choice test covers the following topics alertness, attitude, safety and your vehicle, safety margins, hazard awareness, vulnerable road users, other types of vehicle, road conditions and vehicle handling, rules of the road, road and traffic signs, essential documents, incidents, accidents, and emergencies.
 Preparing for the hazard perception test checks you can recognise and respond to hazards that could happen while you’re driving.
-In the test you’ll see 19 film clips, each shown from a driver’s point of view.
-You’ll need to spot the developing hazard in each clip this is something that might need you, as the driver, to take some action such as changing speed.
+In the test, you’ll see 19 film clips, each shown from a driver’s point of view.
+You’ll need to spot the developing hazard in each clip this is something that might need you, as the driver, to take some action.

-When you’re ready to take your theory test, book your test at a local test centre using the guide below.
+When you’re ready to take your theory test, book your test at a local test center using the guide below.
 Remember, you must pass your theory test before you can take your practical test.
 It’s best to book your theory test using the official site, GOV.UK.
 If you use an unofficial site, you might pay more than you need to or you may not get a booking at all.
 If you’ve used an unofficial booking website, you might have seven working days to cancel your order and get all your money back but this will depend on the terms and conditions of the website you used.
 If you have special needs, such as hearing or reading difficulties, or if you need the test translated into another language, you might be able to get extra help.
 Before you start to book your theory test you need your: UK driving licence number, email address – you have to book by phone if you don’t have one and credit or debit card.
-You must have lived in England, Wales or Scotland for at least 185 days in the last 12 months before the day you take your theory or driving test.
-If you need any help you can Contact the Driver and Vehicle Standards Agency to get help booking your theory test.
-There’s a different service to book your theory test in Northern Ireland.
+You must have lived in England, Wales, or Scotland for at least 185 days in the last 12 months before the day you take your theory or driving test.
+If you need any help you can contact the Driver and Vehicle Standards Agency to get help booking your theory test.

 You must take your UK photo-card driving licence to your test.